 Why is train better than flying?

-Also, if you love travelling but wanted to do it sustainably, you should learn more about eco-tourism.
+Also, if you love sustainable travelling, you should learn more about the advantages of eco-tourism.

 We should all strive to approach the asymptotic zero impact level.